 Pat Paxson Artist’s Statement

-Pat Paxson's interests include a fascination with improvisation, which leads to development of pictorial ways to indicate personal and interpersonal energies in terms of energies of lines and colors.
+Pat Paxson's interests include a fascination with improvisation, which leads to development of pictorial ways to indicate personal and interpersonal energies, including emotions - in terms of energies of lines and colors.
 The paintings maintain a delicate balance between abstraction and figuration.
 This process of making work is at the heart of its meaning in that there is a strong connection between the spontaneity and layering of dreams and memories, and the spontaneity and layering in her work, which is informed further by meditation, her musical background (which has heightened an awareness of harmony and melody) and an interest in psychology.

 The paintings consist of acrylic paint on canvas, occasionally including other media.
 The original palimpsest of preliminary drawings is then worked into with layers of paint.
 The distinctive lines and marks that are a hallmark of her work are the remnants of these under-drawings.
 The lines and marks contribute to feelings of mood and energy, they provide emphases, and they contribute flow lines They have also developed into marks and lines that suggest a story in themselves.
 Her initiating methods connect intuition, and spontaneity; avoiding a ‘rational’ working process, and adding a sense of rhythm and story-telling to the freedom of mark-making.

 The dynamic underlay of marks is an unplanned quest, leading to hints and indications of figures (rather than representations of particular people seen in certain times and places).
 As images are teased out from these underlying energetic and unplanned marks, the result is re-thinking the depiction of the figure: scattering borders and boundaries; questioning the gaze; using breaks, flows and intensities of energy.
 Improvisation is the key as she reaches for no-longer just copy/distortion of forms but formlessness – the wordlessness of emotion, intuition, imagination.
 This formlessness uses clues, resulting in implied images with suggestions of qualities of individual mood and trans-individual interactions, seen in uncertain time.